 These artists represent voices rarely heard in such contexts.
 In particular, voices from peoples whose histories include exactly the kind of “extraterrestrial” invasions and apocalyptic scenarios beloved of science fiction authors and film directors.

-All this takes place in a suitable exhibition environment designed by the KAWA group of architects, who have worked with the likes of film directors Roland Emmerich and Leni Lauritsch on science fiction productions (Moonfall and Rubikon respectively).
+All the above takes place in a suitable exhibition environment designed by the KAWA group of architects, who have worked with the likes of film directors Roland Emmerich and Leni Lauritsch on science fiction productions (Moonfall and Rubikon respectively).

 Dates, tickets & tips